 A list of publications relating to Batoche and its history is available at the Visitor Reception Centre.

 The Friends of Batoche:

 A not-for-profit organization committed to working with Parks Canada to enhance public awareness, appreciation and enjoyment of Batoche National Historic Site.
-Be sure to check out their gift shop!
-Volunteer and be part of a dynamic Batoche experience.

 Taste traditional food and quench your thirst during your fun-filled day at Batoche!
 Picnic areas available.

 There are 4 Electric vehicle charging stations located at Batoche National Historic Site.

 Services in the Area

 Accommodations such as Bed & Breakfast, a Guest Ranch, Motels and Hotels are available in the area.
 Campgrounds are found in most of the towns within 30 minutes of the site.
 There are no camping facilities on the Batoche National Historic Site.

 Groceries, fuel and souvenirs can be acquired in larger centres within one hour of the site.
 These include Wakaw, Rosthern, One Arrow First Nation, Duck Lake, Saskatoon and Prince Albert.
 Bellevue offers restaurant and accommodation services.